Inside No. 9 Stage/Fright: West End (2025)

 The play opened at the Wyndham's Theatre in London's West End on 16 January 2025 and ran until 5 April, starring Pemberton and Shearsmith.
 It was directed by Simon Evans featuring set design by Grace Smart, costume design by Yves Barre, lighting design by Neil Austin, sound design by Ed Lewis, illusions by John Bulleid and video and projection design by Duncan Mclean.

 UK tour (2025)

 Following the success of the West End run, the show began touring the UK in autumn 2025, starting at Churchill Theatre, Bromley (5–6 September) before touring to Milton Keynes Theatre (9–13 September), Sunderland Empire Theatre (16–20 September), Marlowe Theatre, Canterbury (23–26 September), The Alexandra, Birmingham (7–11 October), Manchester Opera House (14–18 October), New Victoria Theatre, Woking (21–25 October), Hull New Theatre (28 October–1 November), New Theatre Oxford (4–8 November), Regent Theatre, Stoke-on-Trent (11–15 November), Liverpool Empire Theatre (18–22 November) and Edinburgh Playhouse (25–29 November) before returning to The Alexandra, Birmingham (2–6 December) due to popular demand.

 Hammersmith (2026)

-Following the UK tour, the show play a run for the final time at the Eventim Apollo in Hammersmith, London from 2 to 6 January 2026.
+Following the UK tour, the show played a run for the final time at the Eventim Apollo in Hammersmith, London from 2 to 6 January 2026.
+The final celebrity guest star was Bernie Clifton (who the episode Bernie Clifton's Dressing Room performed in the show is named after).